avelino/awesome-go/README.md

 * [Gorilla](https://github.com/gorilla/) - Gorilla is a web toolkit for the Go programming language.
 * [httprouter](https://github.com/julienschmidt/httprouter) - A high performance router.
 Use this and the standard http handlers to form a very high performance web framework.
 * [httptreemux](https://github.com/dimfeld/httptreemux) - High-speed, flexible tree-based HTTP router for Go.
 Inspiration from httprouter.
-* [iris](https://github.com/kataras/iris) - The fastest web framework for Go in (THIS) Earth.
-Its Incomparable Features is what most Enterprises will find most Attractive.
+* [iris](https://github.com/kataras/iris) - incredible fast ,Its Incomparable Features is what most Enterprises will find most Attractive.
 * [lars](https://github.com/go-playground/lars) - Is a lightweight, fast and extensible zero allocation HTTP router for Go used to create customizable frameworks.
 * [Macaron](https://github.com/go-macaron/macaron) - Macaron is a high productive and modular design web framework in Go.
 * [mango](https://github.com/paulbellamy/mango) - Mango is a modular web-application framework for Go, inspired by Rack, and PEP333.